New year, same stalemate in Congress on government spending, DACA

-WASHINGTON — Congress is starting this new year right where they ended the last one — far apart on finding agreement on a government funding bill and a solution for the children of undocumented immigrants whose residency status is currently in limbo.
+WASHINGTON — Congress is starting the new year right where they ended the old one — far apart on finding agreement on a government funding bill and a solution for the children of undocumented immigrants whose residency status is currently in limbo.
 And the deadline clock continues to tick away.

-Before Congress left town for the holidays, they gave themselves until January 19 to reach a deal on government funding levels, disaster aid and the children’s health insurance program known as CHIP.
-But those already difficult negotiations have been complicated even more by a wide gap between the parties on resolving DACA.
+Before Congress left town for the holidays, they gave themselves until Jan.
+19 to reach a deal on government funding levels, disaster aid and the children’s health insurance program known as CHIP.
+But those already difficult negotiations have been complicated even more by a wide gap between the parties on resolving DACA, or Deferred Action for Child Arrivals, the Obama-era program that allowed young people who were brought to the United States illegally as children to remain in the country.

-Congressional leaders from both parties were huddled Wednesday afternoon to discuss those issues as the rest of their colleagues trickle back into town.
-House Speaker Paul Ryan, House Minority Leader Nancy Pelosi, Senate Majority Leader Mitch McConnell and Senate Minority Leader Chuck Schumer, met with White House Legislative Affairs Director Marc Short and OMB Directory Mike Mulvaney to continue discussions that have been ongoing for at least two months with little progress.
+Congressional leaders from both parties were huddled Wednesday afternoon to discuss those issues as the rest of their colleagues trickled back to town.
+House Speaker Paul Ryan, House Minority Leader Nancy Pelosi, Senate Majority Leader Mitch McConnell and Senate Minority Leader Chuck Schumer met with Marc Short, the White House legislative affairs director, and Mike Mulvaney, the White House budget director, to continue discussions that have been ongoing for at least two months with little public signs of progress.

 “We had a positive and productive meeting and all parties have agreed to continue discussing a path forward to quickly resolve all of the issues ahead of us," Pelosi and Schumer said in a joint statement after the meeting.